diverso-lab/fm_montecarlo/README.md

       `docker run -i diversolab/fm_montecarlo python main_completion_partial_configs.py -fm feature_model -cnf cnf_model -f features -min`

 - **Feature models based analysis**
     - **Reverse engineering of feature models**: A well-known problem in SPLs is to synthesize a feature model from a set of configurations automatically.
-Given a set of feature combinations present in an SPL (i.e., a set of configurations), the goal is to extract a feature model representing all the configurations.
+Given a set of feature combinations present in a SPL (i.e., a set of configurations), the goal is to extract a feature model representing all the configurations.
       The problem can be executed with:

       `python main_reverse_engineering_fms.py -fm feature_model -cnf cnf_model`